 Share details on all of your wedding-weekend events: pre-wedding festivities (perhaps a welcome dinner or welcome drinks), day-of (ceremony, cocktail hour, reception, after party), and post-wedding (morning-after brunch, farewell luncheon, etc.).
 However, only list the wedding events that are open to all guests to avoid any unexpected drop-ins.
 You'll want to include location names, addresses, and start times for each event, along with any appropriate dress codes, if necessary.

 4. Travel information and accomodations

-Provide helpful details so guests don't have to do a lot of travel legwork.
+Provide helpful details about the area so guests don't have to do a lot of travel legwork.
 Supply them with hotel suggestions and any negotiated hotel room rates.
-Include a list of local airports, train station, and car rental companies.
+Include a list of local airports, train stations, and car rental companies.
 You may also want to give maps and driving directions or details on transportation to and from the ceremony and/or reception.
-Some brides even supply public transportation information including car services like Uber and Lyft and wedding venue parking details.
+Some brides even supply public transportation information including car services, like Uber and Lyft, and wedding venue parking details.

 5. Online RSVPs

 If you prefer the ease of online RSVPs instead of traditional snail-mail reply cards, choose a wedding website template with built-in online RSVP management.
 If your wedding date changes, you can simply reset all your guest responses.

 Guests may want to reach out to you with congratulations or to ask questions, so be sure to supply them with the proper contact information.
 We suggest creating a separate email address to use for communicating with wedding vendors, then sharing that email address with your guests.
 That way, all your wedding-related queries will be in one place.